ganelson/inform/resources/Documentation/Writing with Inform.md

-	For offering a list of dialogue choices (called L) (this is the default offering dialogue choices rule): let N be 1;
+	For offering a list of dialogue choices (called L) (this is the default offering dialogue choices rule): let N be 0;
 		repeat with C running through L:
+			increase N by 1;
 			say "([N]) [textual content of C][line break]";
-			increase N by 1.

-which produces a simple numbered list.
+		say conditional paragraph break;
+		let M be a number chosen by the player from 1 to N;
+		set the dialogue selection value to M;
+		say "[bold type][textual content of entry M of L][roman type][paragraph break]".

+This produces a simple numbered list, then asks the player to type one of those numbers (insisting and asking again if they type something else), and then prints back the chosen option in bold face.

 # Phrases